mariannactx/cv/_includes/_en-US/work-experiences.md

 `Typescript | GraphQL | NodeJS | .Net | AWS | TeamCity | Splunk`

-Secured the platform's payment flow against invaders, maintained existing modules and implemented new ones.
+Maintained existing modules and implemented new ones on platform's payment flow, monitored and secured against incidents and invaders.
 I was also involved on improvements for marketplace management.

 #### Software Engineer @ Phoebus (jul/2019 - feb/2021)